kavicastelo/job_seeker/README.md

 - Password: 123456

 ### Consultant Apply:
-`nav bar > become a consultant` or `top bar > become a consultant > apply now`
+`nav bar > become a consultantTests` or `top bar > become a consultantTests > apply now`

 ## Functionality

 - CRUD operations for job listings.
-- Reception and consultant login with shared credentials.
+- Reception and consultantTests login with shared credentials.
 - Filter function on the homepage for searching job listings.
 - Authenticated access for secure operations.

 Described only main function.
-Many more functions to have consultant and reception panels.
+Many more functions to have consultantTests and reception panels.

 ## Deployment